Robust approximate Bayesian inference: Robust ABC inference

-Posteriors conditional on partial information have been extensively discussed in the literature (\citealp[see, e.g.,][and reference therein]{doksum1990}). \cite{soubeyrand2015weak} study the properties of the ABC posterior when the summary statistic is the MLE or the pseudo-MLE derived from a simplified parametric model.
-However, they do not treat the case with the summary statistic given by an estimating function.
-Indeed, an alternative version of the ABC-R algorithm could be based on $\tilde{\theta}$ used as the summary statistic and a, possibly rescaled, distance among the observed and the simulated statistic as in \cite{soubeyrand2015weak}.
-Apparently, these two versions of ABC, namely the one based on $\tilde{\theta}$ and that based on (\ref{etar}) seem to be treated in the literature as two separate approaches (see, e.g., \citealp{gleim2013, drovandi2015}).
-However, both methods use essentially the same statistic $\tilde{\theta}$, but through different distance metrics.
-In addition, for small tolerances $\epsilon$ and $h$, these two distances converge to zero, and both methods give a posterior distribution conditional on the same statistic $\tilde{\theta}$.
-Indeed, let $\tilde{\theta}$ be the summary statistic of the usual ABC posterior and let the tolerance threshold $\epsilon$ be sufficiently small and consider the random draw $\theta^{*}$ and its corresponding simulated summary statistics $\tilde\theta^{*}$ taken with the ABC algorithm.
+Posteriors conditional on partial information have been extensively discussed in the literature. \cite{soubeyrand2015weak} study the properties of the ABC posterior when the summary statistic is the MLE or the pseudo-MLE derived from a simplified parametric model.
+An alternative version of the ABC-R algorithm could be based directly on $\tilde{\theta}$, used as the summary statistic and a, possibly rescaled, distance among the observed and the simulated value of the statistic.
+Apparently, these two versions of ABC, namely the one based on $\tilde{\theta}$ and that based on (\ref{etar}) seem to be treated in the literature as two separate approaches (see, e.g., \citealp{drovandi2015}).
+However, both alternatives use essentially the same information, i.e. $\tilde{\theta}$, but through different distance metrics.
+In addition, for small tolerance levels, these two distances converge to zero, and both methods give a posterior distribution conditional on the same statistic $\tilde{\theta}$.
+Indeed, let $\tilde{\theta}$ be the summary statistic of the ABC posterior and let the corresponding tolerance threshold $\epsilon$ be sufficiently small and consider the random draw $\theta^{*}$ and its corresponding simulated summary statistics $\tilde\theta^{*}$ taken with the ABC algorithm.
 Then, by construction $\tilde\theta^{*}$ will be close to $\tilde{\theta}$.
 This implies that also $\tilde\eta_R(y^*) = \eta_R(y^*;\tilde{\theta})$ will be close to $\eta_R(y^*;\tilde{\theta}^*)=0$, and hence $\theta^{*}$ is also a sample from the ABC-R posterior which uses the summary statistic $\tilde\eta_R$.

-The use of $\tilde{\theta}$ as summary statistic in ABC requires the solution of $\Psi_\theta=0$ at each iteration, which is clearly computationally cumbersome.
-Therefore, this alternative approach will not be pursued further.
-Moreover, the proposed approach, besides sharing the same invariance properties stated by \cite{ruli2016approximate}, i.e. invariance with respect to both monotonic transformation of the data or with respect to reparametrisations, has the advantage of avoiding some computational problems related to the evaluation of $\Psi_\theta$ as shown by the following lemma.
+Nevertheless, the use of $\tilde{\theta}$ as summary statistic requires the solution of $\Psi_\theta=0$ at each iteration of the algorithm, which could be computationally cumbersome.
+On the contrary, the proposed approach, besides sharing the same invariance properties stated by \cite{ruli2016approximate}, i.e. invariance with respect to both monotonic transformation of the data and with respect to reparameterisations, has the advantage of avoiding computational problems related to the repeated evaluation of $\Psi_\theta$ as shown by the following lemma.